alirezabj/Part4-Exercise4/README.md

         }
     }

-    /**
+    /*
-     * Executes unzipping and creates a handler for every created file.
+     * executes unzipping and creates a handler for every created file
-     *
-     * @return A list of processed objects of type X.
+     * @return a list of processed objects of type X
-     * @throws IOException In case of any I/O errors.
+     * @throws IOException In case of any I/O errors */ public List<X> run() throws IOException {
-     */
-    public List<X> run() throws IOException {
         unzip();